chrisseaton/rhizome/doc/parser.md

 the method.
 JRuby uses more formally named labels that appear in the bytecode like additional instructions.

-RubyJIT uses the simpler addressing system of the instruction index, discounting how many bytes they may need if they were ever serialised.
+Rhizome uses the simpler addressing system of the instruction index, discounting how many bytes they may need if they were ever serialised.

 The problem is that jumps and branches usually go forward in the stream of